Broad-reaching science depends on diverse community participation.

 May 4th through 9th– identify all of the observations in the project.

-Join the Greater Tucson Area City Nature Challenge project to get updates and see the events being held in the Tucson Area for the 2021 City Nature Challenge.
+Join the Greater Tucson Area City Nature Challenge project to get updates and see the events being held in the Tucson Area (Eastern Pima County) for the 2021 City Nature Challenge.
 We will add them as they are confirmed.
 Visit the main City Nature Challenge website to learn more about the event and to see the list of the 300+ cities participating in 2021!
 Joining the project is easy:

 The 2021 Greater Tucson Area City Nature Challenge is organized by The Pima County Master Naturalists in conjunction with the California Academy of Sciences and the Natural History Museum of Los Angeles County.
 We’re so fortunate to partner with incredible organizations across the Tucson Area for the City Nature Challenge!
 These partners help us get the word out, hold events, and make the City Nature Challenge the fun and educational 4-day nature bioblitz that it is.
 Click the links below to learn more about our partners.